 PB Wine Valley

-Start the day early the next morning and hop on the 9AM Winery tour at PB Wine Valley — a 350 hectare vineyard and the largest in Khao Yai.
+Start the day early and hop on the 9AM Winery tour at PB Wine Valley — a 350 hectare vineyard and the largest in Khao Yai.

-The tour leaves 3 –5 times a day (9AM,1030AM, 12PM) and will bring you through vineyards, the wine factory and of course, to taste some wine.
+The tour leaves three to five times a day (9AM,1030AM, 12PM) and will bring you through vineyards, the wine factory and of course, to taste some wine.
 Kids as well as those who aren’t up for alcohol can ask for a full glass of 100% Shiraz Grape juice instead.

 Cost: ฿320 for a 75 minute tour around the winery (Includes 3 wine tasters)